Moduli spaces of semitoric systems: Construction of metric and statement of main theorem

+If $\mf=0$ the labeled weighted polygon becomes a single polygon.
+The definition of $\distpolyp$ in this case should be thought of as the same formula as the $\mf>0$ case and it is only treated separately because the sum in the more general formula would be empty if $\mf=0$.

-Notice that this function is not a metric in general because it is not symmetric\footnote{The function $\distpolyp$ is a metric if and only if $p=p^{-1}$ in $\perm$.} and recall such a $p$ and related $c$ must exist because $\vec{k}\sim\vec{k}'$.
+Notice that $\distpolyp$ is not a metric if $p\neq p^{-1}$ in $\perm$ because it is not symmetric.
 We will remove the dependence on a choice of permutation in the next section when we define the final version of the metric.
-Of course, there are many ways to choose a representative from each equivalence which have matching twisting indices (we can always act on both polygons by $T^{c_2}$, $c_2\in\Z$), but the volume of the symmetric difference will not actually depend on that choice (see Proposition \ref{prop_tkvolume}) so this function is well-defined on orbits of $\Gmf\times\tk$.
+There are many ways to choose a representative from each equivalence class which have matching twisting indices, but the volume of the symmetric difference will not actually depend on that choice (see Proposition \ref{prop_tkvolume}) so this function is well-defined on orbits of $\Gmf\times\tk$.